President of Guyana

 The president of Guyana is the head of state and the head of government of Guyana, as well as the commander-in-chief of the armed forces of the Republic, according to the Constitution of Guyana.
 The president is also the chancellor of the Orders of Guyana.
-Concurrent with their constitutional role as Commander-in-Chief of the Armed Forces, the President does not appoint a separate Minister of Defence.
-That portfolio is held by the President who fulfils all responsibilities designated to a minister of defence under the Defence Act.
+Concurrent with his constitutional role as commander-in-chief of the Armed Forces, the president does not appoint a separate minister of defence.
+That portfolio is held by the president who fulfils all responsibilities designated to a minister of defence under the Defence Act.

 History and description

 When Guyana was declared a republic in 1970 the president was elected by the National Assembly for a five-year term and possessed largely ceremonial powers.
 President Arthur Chung was the only person to hold the office under those legal provisions.
-After a 1980 referendum the constitution was amended to make the presidency an executive post (i.e. the office holder would be both the country's head of state and its head of government) and the office became known as the executive president.
+After a 1980 referendum, the constitution was amended to make the presidency an executive post (i.e. the office holder would be both the country's head of state and its head of government) and the office became known as the executive president.
 Forbes Burnham was the first person to become president following these changes.

 Election

-Pursuant to article 91 of the constitution, the president is elected by the people on the basis of the votes cast in the parliamentary election (that is, using double simultaneous vote).
+According to Article 91 of the constitution, the president is elected by the people based on the votes cast in the parliamentary election (that is, using double simultaneous vote).
 Each list of contesting parties will on Nomination Day designate a member of their list as that party's presidential candidate.
 The presidential candidate whose party's list of candidates receives the most votes is deemed to be elected president and holds office for the legislature's duration — which is, in practice, five years.

-If two or more candidates who have more votes cast for them than any other candidate receive an equal number of votes, then under article 177(3) of the constitution, the president shall be determined by drawing lots in the presence of the Chancellor of the Judiciary and the public.
+If two or more candidates who have more votes cast for them than any other candidate receive an equal number of votes, then under Article 177(3) of the constitution, the president shall be determined by drawing lots in the presence of the chancellor of the Judiciary and the public.
 This process of drawing lots to determine the president has never occurred in the history of Guyana since the creation of the presidency.

 Qualification for election

-In order to be qualified to be elected president, a candidate must:
+To be qualified to be elected president, a candidate must: